JanLascala/html-css-spotifyweb/readme.txt

 functioning side and bottom bar bone (maybe)

-add font
+add font done

-root of all colors
+root of all colors done

 detail layout of bottom